Political positions of Rishi Sunak: LGBT+ and transgender rights

+Sunak was elected to Parliament in 2015 and therefore did not vote on same sex marriage but praised the Conservative Party for legalising same sex marriage in 2023 on a X post.
+However in 2019, he abstained from voting on the Northern Ireland (Executive Formation etc) Act 2019 which legalised same sex marriage in Northern Ireland.

 In July 2022, Sunak said that he wanted the UK to be "the safest and greatest country in the world to be LGBT+".
 When asked about perceived transphobia within his party, he stated that "prejudice against transgender people is wrong.
 The Conservative Party is an open, welcoming family to everybody across society, no matter who they are and irrespective of their background."
 Several of Sunak's other political statements have been described as "anti-transgender" by LGBT advocates.
 He has said that he views biology as "important" and "fundamental" regarding public toilets and competitive sports.

 In April 2023, Sunak agreed with a statement that all women "haven't got a penis".
 In October, he stated that it was "common sense" that "a man is a man and a woman is a woman".
 In February 2024, in response to Keir Starmer's alleged backtracking on "defining a woman" at Prime Minister's Questions, Sunak said that "in fairness, that was only 99% of a U-turn", referring to previous comments made by Starmer that "99.9% of women" do not have a penis.
 This was said on the same day that the mother of murdered transgender teenager Brianna Ghey was present at the Commons, and was harshly criticised by Starmer, LGBT groups (including Stonewall) and relatives of Ghey.
 Responding to criticism, Sunak stated "I've nothing but the most heartfelt sympathy for [Brianna Ghey's] entire family and friends.
 But to use that tragedy to detract from the very separate and clear point I was making about Keir Starmer's proven track record of multiple U-turns on major policies, because he doesn't have a plan, I think is both sad and wrong, and it demonstrates the worst of politics."